How to Register

 There is a lot to consider, but don’t worry: you don’t have to do this alone!
 When, after reading over the College Advising Center’s Transfer Students FAQ: Creating a Schedule advice, you have questions or want to double-check your plans, email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them).

 Something to keep in mind is that the later you register, the fewer course options you’ll have.
 Try to register for classes as soon as possible.

 If you have taken a course similar to a required prerequisite at another institution, you may wish to ask your transfer coordinator in the Registrar’s office about equivalent credit.
 If specific equivalency is not possible, you could email the professor of the course in which you wish to enroll, explain your academic preparation for the course in detail and your reasons for seeking to register for it, and request permission for enrollment.

 If the instructor of the course agrees to allow you to enroll in the class, they will grant you consent to register in WebAdvisor, which will appear under in your student menu under “Registration Permissions.”
 Instructor consent to register does not guarantee you a spot in the course, but does allow you to register for the course if there are open seats in the course.

-If a course you would like to take this spring is already full, you can put your name on a waitlist using the same screen you would use to register (select “Waitlist” from the drop-down menu, and then Submit).
+If a course you would like to take this fall is already full, you can put your name on a waitlist using the same screen you would use to register (select “Waitlist” from the drop-down menu, and then Submit).
 After you place yourself on the waitlist, be sure to register for another course that is open.